reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 Information about what a template is and how to create on can be found in the [Templates concept](https://goc8ycli.netlify.app/docs/concepts/templates/) page.

-Below show an small example of a `jsonnet` template which is for a custom operation which accepts one template variable called `action`.
+Below shows an small example of a `jsonnet` template to create a custom operation which accepts one template variable called `action`.

 ```jsonnet title="file: ./templates/custom.operation.jsonnet"
 {